Maun General Hospital

 Maun General Hospital is a government-run district hospital located in Maun, the fifth largest town in Botswana.
 As of 2011, it had a population of 55,784.
 Maun is the "tourism capital" of Botswana and the administrative centre of Ngamiland district.

+Located 10km from Letsholathebe II Memorial Hospital, Maun General Hospital refurbishment plans began in July 2017 with a completion deadline of 2018.
+However, due to failure of the contractor to meet set deadlines, it will now be completed in 2026/2027 financial year at a budget of 27 million pula.